 Marketers need to have the freedom and confidence to fail.
 To be clear, we’re not encouraging marketers to fail.
 Rather, that in our ever-evolving field, it is tough to sift through the noise and be unique without doing something bold and different.
 A marketing team should be comfortable trying a new campaign because they have real-time data to support their decision.
 They should be adaptable and dynamic; having the capability to track the outcome of something new – with the assurance that, if it doesn’t succeed, their team can re-prioritize and shift efforts to higher performing projects.

-Helena Lewis, Chief Marketing Operations and Technology at National Instruments describes her process of adopting Allocadia and how it enabled her team to ensure that the things they were doing were driving the outcomes they expected.
+Helena Lewis, Chief Marketing Operations and Technology at NI (formerly National Instruments) describes her process of adopting Allocadia and how it enabled her team to ensure that the things they were doing were driving the outcomes they expected.

 “Before, we went to market with business units centered around a product platform (segments, audience, etc).
 The problem became that we were basically targeting the same people across different business units with different messages on the same people.”

 Upon realizing their error, they quickly pivoted their strategy to a more strategic plan that encompassed a wider scope of understanding.
 Although their first attempt may have missed the mark, they were confident in their next step.
 Helena and her team embraced their shortcoming and switched gears to ensure that they were focused on driving impact.